-Upload your freebie using Dropbox or Amazon S3, or some other type of cloud service that will allow people to download the freebie.
+Upload your freebie using Google Drive, Dropbox or Amazon S3, or some other type of cloud service that will allow people to download the freebie.

 Make sure you go back into your autoresponder messages and put the download link to your freebie in the first message, so people will be able to get their gift.

 You will have to have a place where people can sign up for your newsletter list.
-Log in to the service you chose (Mailerlite, ConvertKit) and create a form.
-You will get some code.
+Log in to Convertkit and either create a form, or even easier a landing page.